apache/carbondata/docs/how-to-contribute-to-apache-carbondata.md

-During the code review process, don’t rebase your branch or otherwise modify published commits, since this can remove existing comment history and be confusing to the reviewer, When you make a revision, always push it in a new commit.
+During the code review process, don’t rebase your branch or otherwise modify published commits, since this can remove existing comment history and be confusing to the reviewer, When you make a revision, always push it into a new commit.

 Our GitHub mirror automatically provides pre-commit testing coverage using Jenkins.
-Please make sure those tests pass,the contribution cannot be merged otherwise.
+Please make sure those tests pass, the contribution cannot be merged otherwise.

 #### LGTM
 Once the reviewer is happy with the change, they’ll respond with an LGTM ("looks good to me!").